segfault24/esiclient/EsiClient/docs/PlanetaryInteractionApi.md

 <a name="getCharactersCharacterIdPlanetsPlanetId"></a>
 # **getCharactersCharacterIdPlanetsPlanetId**
-> GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId(characterId, planetId, datasource, ifNoneMatch, token)
+> GetCharactersCharacterIdPlanetsPlanetIdOk getCharactersCharacterIdPlanetsPlanetId(characterId, planetId, datasource, token)

 Get colony layout

 Returns full details on the layout of a single planetary colony, including links, pins and routes.
 Note: Planetary information is only recalculated when the colony is viewed through the client.
-Information will not update until this criteria is met.  ---  This route is cached for up to 600 seconds
+Information will not update until this criteria is met.  ---

 ### Example
 ```java